 Loggly provides the infrastructure to aggregate and normalize log events so they are available to explore interactively, build visualizations, or create threshold-based alerting.
 In general, any method to send logs from a system or application to an external source can be adapted to send logs to Loggly.
 The following instructions provide one scenario for sending logs to Loggly.

 You can push Amazon Cloudwatch Logs (CWL) to Loggly using an Amazon Lambda Blueprint.
-Please note these instructions are for Cloudwatch Logs, which are different from Cloudwatch metrics.
-Follow the instructions below.

 Create a symmetric KMS key using the steps provided in the AWS KMS developer guide with the alias name

 Sign in to your AWS account and open the IAM console.
 In your IAM console: